-Hawking orbits the sun every 1,234 days (3.38 years), coming as close as 2.09 AU and reaching as far as 2.42 AU from the sun.
-Hawking is about 2.0 kilometers in diameter, making it larger than most asteroids, comparable in size to Mount Everest.
+Hawking orbits the sun every 1,230 days (3.37 years), coming as close as 2.09 AU and reaching as far as 2.42 AU from the sun.
+Hawking is about 2.0 kilometers in diameter, making it larger than 99% of asteroids, comparable in size to Mount Everest.

 Hawking's orbit is 1.10 AU from Earth's orbit at its closest point.
-This means that there is a wide berth between this asteroid and Earth at all times.
+This means that there is an extremely wide berth between this asteroid and Earth at all times.

 Orbital simulations conducted by NASA JPL's CNEOS do not show any close approaches to Earth.